 Wishing to capture the beautiful moments in life, Ling is striving to improve her art and the works on this website reflect that journey.

-Ling lives in Jersey City, New Jersey with her science journalist husband (who edits her writing when asked) and three children (who critique her grammer from time to time without being asked).
+After many years living in Jersey City, Ling recently moved to Montclair, NJ with her science journalist husband (who edits her writing when asked) and three children (who critique her grammer from time to time without being asked).